 Overall, this is hardly the most functional or best EDC backpack out of the bunch.
 But it is a great option if you just want something simple that you can use for years to come.

 This pack has a sternum strap and a hipbelt, which is great for bike riders.
-These features ensure that it stays in place on your back, and that you don’t have to think about it all.
-Which is super useful on a EDC backpack that’s this big.
+These features ensure that it stays in place on your back and that you don’t have to think about it all.
+Which is super useful on an EDC backpack that’s this big.

-The Parkside backpack is a great laptop backpack.
+The Timbuk2 Parkside Laptop Backpack is a great laptop backpack.
 It is made from polyester, and it is very sturdy and lightweight.
-It has a padded and ventilated backpanel and shoulder straps, for great carrying comfort.
+It has padded and ventilated backpanel and shoulder straps, for great carrying comfort.

 This EDC backpack has a spacious storage compartment and a total capacity of 25 liters.
 It features a laptop compartment inside the main area, which can fit most 15” laptops.

 There’s also a front compartment with an organizer panel, as well as a zippered front pocket for any necessities you would like to have handy.
 And there’s another smaller zippered pocket, which is the perfect size for your phone.

 The Parkside also features one stretch side pocket, designed to fit a water bottle.
 There are two grab handles on the pack, one on the top and one on the front.
 The grab handle at the front of the pack can also be used as an attachment point for bulkier items – just use a carabiner to attach anything to it.